We get to know our ambassador Reece Barclay who is up for Triathlon 220 Magazine's Male Age-Group Triathlete Of The Year.

 Who do you draw your inspiration from?

-I have a built a list of inspiration over the years, not just from sporting greats but from lesser known unsung hero's.
-However, being an ex swimmer Phelps is up there as one of the biggest inspirations.
+I have a built a list of inspiration over the years, not just from sporting greats but from lesser known unsung heroes.
+However, being an ex-swimmer, Phelps is up there as one of the biggest inspirations.